Cousins (Kanye West song): Release and legacy

-On April 23, West posted four possible covers for the streaming release of "Cousins", asking fans which cover they "liked the best".
+On April 23, West posted four possible covers for the streaming release of "Cousins", asking fans which cover they "liked the best."
 The swan cover art, which was featured as the third option counterclockwise, was ultimately chosen.
 West posted a text message between him and Buster Ross, the director of A&R at distribution label Too Lost, who approved of the cover art.
 West reaffirmed that this meant the song would be released on digital streaming platforms, and it was later made available that same day.

-On the song "Animals (Pt.
-1)" by American rapper JID, a guest verse from American rapper Eminem references "Cousins", featuring the line "With these magazines, I act out like Ye and his cousin."
+Shortly after the song's release, Blunts performed "Cousins" as the opener of his Standing for What I Believe In tour.
+Eminem referenced the song in his appearance on "Animals (Pt.
+1)" by JID, rapping the line, "With these magazines, I act out like Ye and his cousin."
+On November 24, 2025, West removed "Cousins" from streaming platforms following the removal of singles "WW3" and "Hallelujah", though the music video briefly remained on Apple Music.

-Blunts has performed "Cousins" as the opener of his Standing for What I Believe In tour.

 Artwork

 The cover art for "Cousins" is a cropped version of Paul Mathias Padua's painting Leda and the Swan, based on the Greek myth of the same name.
 Padua exhibited the painting in 1939 at the Haus der Kunst in Munich, which was personally requested by Adolf Hitler after the painting's nudity became controversial among the German public.
 Martin Bormann, Hitler's private secretary, later bought the painting and gifted it to Hitler, who subsequently hung it in one of his bedrooms at his Obersalzberg retreat.
 Critics have interpreted West's decision to use a painting owned by Hitler as intentional, citing his previous praise of Hitler and the original artwork for West and Ty Dolla Sign's debut collaborative album, Vultures 1 (2024), which adapted a piece by landscape painter Caspar David Friedrich; Friedrich was one of Hitler's favorite artists, and his art was used to promote Nazi ideology throughout the 1930s.